petermp79/coding-challenges/README.md

 It is noted that they all expect candidates to perform the coding tests without a hiccup and with an optimized solution.
 Even if you come up with a solution, but not the optimized one or struggling to finish it, you failed.
-To be able to come up with an optimized solution, you must be able to deeply understand the problem and figure out the trick behind it.
-As a result, the only way you can come up with an optimized solution is to learn of the problem and solution before hand given the short amount of time you have in the interview.
-While brute force solution is often obvious, optimized solution often took me a day or two to figure out.
-And you are expected to figure out and code it in 15 minutes.
+To be able to come up with an optimized solution, you must be able to deeply understand the problem to figure out how to solve it the right way.
+As a result, the only way you can come up with an optimized solution, in my opinion, is to have advanced knowledge of the solution before hand given the short amount of time you have in the interview.
+While brute force solution is often obvious, optimized solution for a problem that I haven't seen before took me a day or two to figure out... and you are expected to figure out and code it thoroughly in 20 minutes.
 So, unless you have done it before and remember it, you have no chance of passing the coding challenge.

 I have not done interviews for quite sometime and could not imagine how ridiculous the whole hiring process nowadays has become.
 This requirement means you need to not only know how to work on a problem, but you must also memorize